alexmalder/ansible/roles/wireguard/README.md

 ## BIND

-Install and setup bind dns server.
+Install and setup bind dns server

 ## Requirements

-This role using bind and bind-utils centos packages.
+This role using bind and bind-utils centos packages

 ## Role Variables

-Getted from `pass`.
+Getted from `pass`

 ```yaml
 ---